antenehd/S6a/README.md

 	Running the test:

 	  	mysql client and server should be installed on system where this test will be done.
+		 # sudo apt-get install mysql-server
+		 # sudo apt-get install mysql-client
+		 # sudo apt-get install libmysqlclient-dev

 	    To run the test, first the procedures mentioned in section 2.1. and section 2.2. must be completed successfuly.
 Then on your command terminal navigate to 'test' directory which is found in the main directory